 You Choose Your Investments, and Advanta IRA Takes Care of the Rest

-The greatest part about self-directed plans is that you don’t have to worry about the administration of your account.
+The greatest aspect of self-directed plans is that you don’t have to worry about the administration of your account.
 Advanta IRA takes care of that for you.
 You work one-on-one with the same account manager who ensures all paperwork is in order and that the investment process complies with IRS standards.

-If you would like to discuss this process in detail, please call us at 800-425-0653.
+If you would like to discuss this process in detail, schedule a free consultation with Advanta IRA today.
 We are happy to speak with you to help you decide if self-direction is a good fit for you.